ivanvorobei/SPStorkController/README.md

 ## Sheets in iOS 13

 Apple present in `WWDC 2019` new modal presentation style - `Sheets`.
 It ready use Support interactive dismiss and work with navigations bars.
-Available since ios 13.
+Available since iOS 13.
 I will add more information when I study this in more detail.
 You can see presentation [here](https://developer.apple.com/videos/play/wwdc2019/224/).

 <a href="https://developer.apple.com/videos/play/wwdc2019/224/" target="_blank"><img align="center" src="https://github.com/ivanvorobei/SPStorkController/blob/master/Resources/Sheets.png"/></a>